o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/actions.md

 );
 ```

-Each Action Context will have its own set of modes.
+Each action context will have its own set of modes.

-### Adding Actions to a Mode
+### Adding actions to a mode

-Once a mode has been registered, it is possible to assign actions to it.
+When a mode has been registered, it is possible to assign actions to it.
 This works similarly to adding actions to an updater.

 ```
 actionManagerInterface->AssignModeToAction(